SeeedDocument/Seeed-WiKi/docs/ESP32_Breakout_Kit.md

 ![](https://raw.githubusercontent.com/SeeedDocument/ESP32_Breakout_Kit/master/img/cover.jpg)

-This is the breakout kit specially made for ESP32, it contains a breakout board and some pin headers.
-The breakout board with 2.54mm-gap female headers allows you to connect the pin of ESP32 to it so that you can connect ESP32 to breadboard easier.
+This is the breakout kit specially designed for ESP32, it contains a breakout board and pin headers.
+The dimension is 53mmx38mmx1.2mm.
+The breakout board with 2.54mm-gap female headers allows you to connect the pin of ESP32 to it easily.
 We also provided 2 grove connectors in this kit to enrich the expansibility of ESP32.

 [![](https://raw.githubusercontent.com/SeeedDocument/Seeed-WiKi/master/docs/images/get_one_now.png)](https://www.seeedstudio.com/ESP32-Breakout-Kit-p-2783.html)

-##Part List
+## Part List

 !!!Note
     The parts of the kit is non-soldered.